IIIF/awesome-iiif/curation.md

 ### Weeding

 One of the goals of the list is to be current for the best practices and tools available.
 Resources can go out of date and do a disservice to the community to continue to list them.
 Over time some links will no longer resolve, a demo will no longer be functional, or a tool superseded.
 Periodically curators will review the links currently on the list and consider if any ought to be removed.
 The same approval process for additions will be used for removals.
+In-person conference (Spring) and working group (Fall) meetings will be opportunities to review the list for curation and weeding.